Profile of Brett Haldane

 I came to the Allied Concrete Blenheim seven years ago from the position of Driver/Batcher for Issac Concrete in Timaru.
 Within a short period I was promoted to Manager of the plant and am now entering my eighth year with the company.

 During my employment I have had a lot of training and support and have been involved in some great projects.
 My previous experience on the farm, driving trucks, provided me with a great source of knowledge for the truck servicing schedule I have helped develop for the Allied Concrete Group, nationwide.
 This means that all of our vehicles are serviced based on the hours they have completed, rather than on a monthly basis, and each and every vehicle is extremely well maintained.

 During the period of 2006 -2009 I took on the role of selling the Allied Super Slab System.
 This particular flooring system is an alternative to using block foundation.
 Some of the benefits are minimal excavation; thermal insulation, speed of installation, and cost savings for all.
 This concrete flooring solution has now been installed in over 180 residential homes.
 This has been a very rewarding challenge for me and I have loved the time I have spent creating great relationships with architects and builders which have opened up other opportunities for the business.

-The support of the HW Richardson Group has allowed me to study several management courses which have had a positive flow-on effect in my everyday work.
+The support of HWR has allowed me to study several management courses which have had a positive flow-on effect in my everyday work.
 The strong emphasis on training has allowed me to gain a greater understanding of the technology behind the concrete.